-Sebaceous carcinoma is a rare type of cancer that begins in an oil gland in your skin.
+Sebaceous carcinoma is a rare type of cancer that begins in an oil gland in the skin.
 Sebaceous carcinoma most often affects the eyelids.

 Sebaceous carcinoma may begin as a painless lump or thickening of skin on the eyelid.
-As it grows, the cancer may bleed or ooze.
-Sebaceous carcinoma that occurs on other parts of the body usually appears as a yellowish lump that may bleed.
+On other parts of the body it might cause a bump on the skin that may bleed or have a scab.

-Sebaceous carcinoma treatment usually involves surgery to remove the cancer.
-Sebaceous carcinoma can spread to other areas of the body and may be difficult to treat.
+Sebaceous carcinoma treatment often involves surgery to remove the cancer.
+Sebaceous carcinoma can grow quickly and sometimes spreads to other parts of the body.

 Tests and procedures used to diagnose sebaceous carcinoma include:

-- Skin examination.
-Your doctor will carefully inspect your skin to understand your condition.
+- Skin exam.
+Your health care provider will carefully inspect your skin to understand your condition.

 - Skin biopsy.
-Your doctor will remove a small amount of tissue for testing.
-Specialized laboratory tests can determine if cancer cells are present.
+Your provider will remove a small amount of tissue for testing.
+Specialized lab tests can determine if cancer cells are present.

-Sebaceous carcinoma treatment typically involves surgery to remove the cancer.
+Sebaceous carcinoma treatment often involves surgery to remove the cancer.
 Other treatments might be options in certain situations.

 Treatment options may include:

 - Surgery to remove the cancer.
-Your doctor may recommend a procedure to remove the cancer and some of the healthy tissue that surrounds it (excisional surgery with a normal margin of tissue).
+Your health care provider may recommend a procedure to remove the cancer and some of the healthy tissue that surrounds it.
 A specialist will examine the edges of the tissue to make sure no cancer cells are present.
 This makes it more likely that all of the cancer cells are removed during surgery.

 - Mohs surgery.
-Mohs surgery is a specialized type of surgery that involves progressively removing thin layers of cancer-containing skin until only cancer-free tissue remains.
-After each layer of skin is removed, it's examined for signs of cancer.
-The process continues until there are no signs of cancer.
-This technique may be helpful if your cancer is located in a spot that makes taking a wide margin of healthy tissue difficult, such as on your eyelid or on your face.
+Mohs surgery is a specialized type of surgery that involves removing thin layers of cancer-containing skin until only cancer-free tissue is left.
+After each layer of skin is removed, it's checked for signs of cancer.
+The process keeps going until there are no signs of cancer.
+This technique may be helpful if your cancer is in a spot where surgeons want to preserve as much of the healthy skin as possible.
+Examples include the eyelid and the face.

 - Radiation therapy.
 Radiation therapy uses powerful energy beams, such as X-rays and protons, to kill cancer cells.
 Radiation therapy can be used after surgery to kill any cancer cells that might remain.
 Radiation therapy may be used alone if surgery isn't an option.

 - Clinical trials.
 Clinical trials to test new treatments may be an option.
-Ask your doctor whether you're eligible to participate in a clinical trial.
+Ask your provider whether you're eligible to participate in a clinical trial.